 1. Administration Manual

-Of course, a project management manual includes important data that must be taken into account to be used in each company’s quality management plan, so specific procedures are defined to achieve objectives in a specific way for each organization.
+Of course, a project management manual includes important data that must be taken into account to be used in each company’s quality management plan, so specific procedures are defined to achieve objectives in a specific way for each organization, usually with the help of a quality management software.

 2. Quality control measures